hakimaro/GraphicsBuilder/README/ENG_README.md

 <h1> Purpose of this widget </h1>
   <p>Lots of programs using charts.
 Ecpecially when we are modelling processes.
-We often use programs what need to make special filename extention but it's uncomfortable and hard include into programs.</p>
+We often use programs what need to make special filename extention but it's uncomfortable and hard to include into programs.</p>
   <p>This widget help you to make much easier your charts and include into project.<p>
 <h1> Features </h1>
   <ul>